 After Labor Day, the Grand Canyon gets much quieter, and prices fall from the highs of summer.
 Visitor services at the North Rim close on October 15, but the South Rim is open year-round, and the weather is pleasant into early November.

-Learn more in our Insider’s Guide to the Grand Canyon Like You’ve Never Seen It, and plan your trip through our site to be marked as a VIP and get the best possible trip.
+Learn more in our Insider’s Guide to the Grand Canyon Like You’ve Never Seen It, and use Wendy’s trip request form to be marked as a VIP and get the best possible trip.

 Come September, Hawaii becomes less crowded, airfares begin to decrease, and there are deals to be had.
 It’s also a relatively dry and temperate time of year for most of the islands.
 From the fabulous restaurants on Maui to the history on Oahu and the rural remoteness of Lana’i; from the active volcano on the Big Island to the glorious waterfalls of Kauai, there’s a part of Hawaii that’s perfect for just about any traveler.